domingo, 21 de junio de 2020

 National Gallery of Norway.

 Thorvald, another son of Erik, was excited for the tales about the new lands.
 Determined to continue with the exploration, he persuaded his brother Leif.
 And even got his ship.
-Setting sail to the west, soon the American Land appeared before their eyes.
-Some of those coasts had seen a viking ship before, and its crew walking by the sand... but several centuries would pass, until a thing like that, happened again.
+Setting sail to the west, soon the American Land appeared before their very eyes.
+Some of those coasts already had seen a viking ship before, and its crew walking by the sand... but several centuries had to pass, until a thing like that, could happened again.

 First day of summer at L'anse-aux-Meadows, Newfoundland, Canada.